-Ken served as a police officer in the New York City Police Department (NYPD) for more than 23 years before retiring in the rank of Inspector.
+Ken served as a police officer in the New York City Police Department (NYPD) for 25 years before retiring in the rank of Inspector.
 As an executive in the world’s largest police department, he commanded both proactive street crime units and an ethnically diverse precinct in Brooklyn.
-He was most recently assigned as the Commanding Officer of the Employee Relations Bureau, which is tasked with morale enhancement, employee engagement, promoting the health and well-being of all members, and supporting the families of fallen officers and members who are seriously ill or injured and is liaison to the department’s fraternal organizations.
+He was most recently assigned as the Commanding Officer of the Employee Relations Bureau, which is tasked with morale enhancement, employee engagement, promoting the health and well-being of all members, and supporting the families of fallen officers and members who are seriously ill or injured, and was also liaison to the department’s fraternal organizations.
 While at the NYPD, he regularly taught leadership development to all supervisory ranks of police officers.
-He is a graduate of Columbia University’s Police Management Institute and has dual master’s degrees in criminal justice and protection management.

 Upcoming Courses